Thank you for thinking of Hammersmith Hospital in this special way.

 Many people make gifts in one of the ways showing below.

 A gift to where it is needed the most - Your legacy will then be treated as ‘general funds’ and will be used where the need is the greatest.
-This could be towards a project for a piece of special medical equipment the NHS is unable to provide due to their budget.
+This could be towards a project for a piece of special medical equipment the NHS is unable to provide.

 A gift to a specific area of the hospital's work - Is there a special ward or other area of the hospital that holds a fond memory?
-Do you feel passionately about helping to support those with a particular illness that would involve a department such as cardiology, or maternity?
+Do you feel passionately about helping to support those with a particular illness that would involve a department such as Renal, Cardiology, or Maternity?

 Codicils are a way of giving a legacy to the charity without amending your existing Will.
 Before making any changes to your Will or filling out this form we would suggest that you seek advice from your solicitor or financial advisor.